Workout with YUSA

 Please wear appropriate workout gear for all classes.
 Indoor footwear is mandatory.

 If you are new to the YUSA Fitness Program and are interested in participating, please email: firstname.lastname@example.org.
-Space is limited, so please confirm your attendance by Monday, September 11, 2017.
+Space is limited, so please confirm your attendance as soon as possible.

 Participation is based on a first come first serve basis.
 Looking forward to a great workout and an opportunity to meet some new faces.